Image

 More

-Trinidad’s Plaza Mayor was the starting point for restoration in the 1980s, just before the city was declared a World Heritage Site by UNESCO, which significantly boosted its tourism.
-Today, in this square you can see the statue of Terpsichore, muse of dance and music.
+Plaza Mayor was restored in the 1980s, just before the city was declared a UNESCO World Heritage Site.
+In the square, you can find the statue of Terpsichore, the muse of dance and music, representing Trinidad’s deep cultural roots.

 How do you get to Trinidad?